nikpapag/harness-dbdevops-worksop/README.md

 4. Expand the **Policy Enforcement** section
 5. Click on **Add/Modify Policy Set**
 6. From the navigation bar select your project
-7. Slect the **Prevent Destructive Changes** policy set
+7. Select the **Prevent Destructive Changes** policy set
 8. Click **Apply Changes**
 9. **Save Pipeline**

-> The new Policy Set is now active and lined to the pipeline runtime.
+> The new Policy Set is now active and linked to the pipeline runtime.

 ### Step 3: Push a Disallowed Change to Git